luckboy/Letin/doc/vm.md

 Each local variable is allocated by the let instruction.
 An allocated variable isn't available for the function but this variable will be available after the execution of the in instruction.
-In other words, the in instruction allows for separation between definitions of variables and use of they.
+In other words, the in instruction allows for a separation between definitions of variables and use of they.
 After the execution of the in instruction, the virtual machine also can allocate local variables.
 After the allocation of local variable, the passed argument is popped from the stack.